What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Introduction

 \section{\bf Introduction}

-Within quantum mechanics, it is not possible to properly define the joint probability distribution of two incompatible (\emph{i.e.} noncommuting) observables in a coherent manner for all states~\cite{ludwig1983,busch2003,ferrieetal2010, lostaglio2023kirkwood}.
+Within quantum mechanics, it is not possible to properly define the joint probability distribution of two incompatible (\emph{i.e.} non-commuting) observables in a coherent manner for all states~\cite{ludwig1983,busch2003,ferrieetal2010, lostaglio2023kirkwood}.
 This impossibility is one of the characteristic features of quantum mechanics, distinguishing it from classical mechanics.
 For the prototypical incompatible observables of position and momentum, Wigner famously found a way around this impossibility by associating to each quantum state a quasiprobability distribution for position and momentum, having the correct marginals, but that can take negative values~\cite{wigner1932}.
-A large variety of other quasiprobability distributions for position and momentum have subsequently been developed and have been proven useful in various fields of physics~\cite{weyl1927,Kirkwood33,Dirac45,moyal1949,cagl69a,cagl69b}, even though not all these constructions yield joint quasiprobability distributions: their marginals do not always coincide with the Born-rule probabilities for position and momentum.
-Extensions of these constructions to abelian groups other than the space translations, and their associated Heisenberg groups, have also been developed~\cite{gross2006,benyetal2025,debievreetal2025a,spriet2025,FeichtingerKozek98, NicolaRiccardi2025}.
+A large variety of other quasiprobability distributions for position and momentum have subsequently been developed and have been proven useful in various fields of physics~\cite{weyl1927, Kirkwood33,Dirac45,moyal1949, Sudarshan63,Glauber63,cagl69a,cagl69b}, even though not all these constructions yield joint quasiprobability distributions: their marginals do not always coincide with the Born-rule probabilities for position and momentum.
+Extensions of these constructions to abelian groups other than the space translations, and their associated Heisenberg groups, have also been developed~\cite{wootters1987, cohendetetal1988,leonhardt1995,leonhardt1996, bouzdb96, FeichtingerKozek98, wootters2004, gross2006,benyetal2025,debievreetal2025a,spriet2025, NicolaRiccardi2025}.
 Other approaches include coherent state constructions~\cite{klauderskagerstam1985,robertcombescure2021,gazeau2009,perelomov1986}.
-All these approaches fit in a general unifying setup using frames and dual frames on the quantum Hilbert space.
-This setup allows to define a quasiprobability distribution $Q(\hat{\rho})$ for all quantum states $\hat{\rho}$ and classical symbols $\tilde Q(\hat{X})$ for all quantum observables $\hat{X}$ \cite{ferrieetal2010}, both defined on a space $\Lambda$, thus forming a quasiprobability representation of quantum mechanics.
+All these approaches fit in a general unifying setup using frames and dual frames on the quantum Hilbert space $\mathcal{H}$.
+This setup allows to define a quasiprobability distribution $Q(\hat{\rho})$ for all quantum states $\hat{\rho}$ and symbols $\tilde Q(\hat{X})$ for all operators $\hat{X}\in\mathcal{L}(\mcl{H})$ \cite{Fe11, ferrieetal2010}, both defined on a space $\Lambda$, thus forming a quasiprobability representation of quantum mechanics (see Section~\ref{s:QCEQP_new} for details).
+Here, $\mathcal{L}(\mcl{H})$ is the set of linear operators on $\mcl{H}$; we suppose throughout that $\dim\mathcal H=d<+\infty$.